Pygora Social And Spin-in

 - pays $10 for 1-5 fleeces, $20 for 6-15 fleeces or $30 for 16 or more fleeces,

-- is responsible for the transactions; OFFF is not responsible for transactions between buyer and seller
+- is responsible for all transactions; OFFF is not responsible for transactions between buyer and seller

 - must have someone with their fleeces at all times during the sale